tuengominh/tuengominh.github.io/_assignments/week-01-1-principles-and-practices.md

 </ul>
 <p></p>

-<h2>Final decision</h2>
+<h2>Final decision - Idea #1</h2>
-<p>After having a discussion with our instructor Santiago Fuentemilla in the 4th week, I decided to go ahead with the <strong>MODULAR ROBOT.</strong> The twist-able segments can complicate my process of designing and programming the electronic parts of the prototype.
+<p>After having a discussion with our instructors Santiago Fuentemilla and Xavier Dominguez in the 4th week, I decided to go ahead with the <strong>MODULAR ROBOT.</strong> The twist-able segments can complicate my process of designing and programming the electronic parts of the prototype.
 Hence, in order to make my life easier, Santi suggested me to go with the <strong>FIRST</strong> sketch.
 In addition, the younger kids won't be confused with the simple plug-and-play workflow though.</p>
-<p>Santi also introduced some cool projects related to my idea:</p>
+<p>Santi and Xavi also introduced some cool projects related to my idea:</p>
 <ul>
 <li><a href="http://archive.fabacademy.org/archives/2017/fablabamsterdam/students/60/finalprojectpage.html">Self-built IoT devices from LEGO bricks</a></li>
-<li><a href="https://kinderlabrobotics.com/">KIBO coding robot</a></li>
 <li><a href="http://archive.fabacademy.org/fabacademy2017/fablabbcn/students/74/finalproject.html">DIS/ORDER modular circuit for learning electronics</a></li>
+<li><a href="https://www.youtube.com/watch?v=FTpNI4NCvXA">Makeblock Inventor Kit with the amazing idea about connecting blocks using pogo pins.</a></li>
+<li><a href="https://ifttt.com/">IFTTT platform which can make my life easier connecting different parts of the project and go deep dive into the logics.</a></li>
 </ul>
-<p>Since what makes my idea different from other learning toy projects is the debugging process and the Logic blocks, my MVP for Fab Academy will have <strong>1 input block, 1 output block, and at least 2 logic blocks</strong>.
+<p>Since we all agreed that what makes my idea different from other learning toy projects is the debugging process and the Logic blocks, my MVP for Fab Academy will have <strong>1 input block, 1 output block, and at least 2 logic blocks</strong>.
 We also think that being hung up on sensors and actuators will both distract me from making an almost-there prototype and distract the kids from trying out as many programming concepts as possible.</p>
 <p></p>

 <div class="container w-100 text-center py-4">